How to attract Gen Z employees

 Health reimbursement arrangements (HRAs)

-HRAs are great options for businesses of all sizes looking to provide more flexibility than traditional group health insurance plans.
+Stand-alone HRAs are a great option for businesses of all sizes looking to provide more flexibility than traditional group health insurance plans.
 With an HRA, employers can reimburse employees for their individual health insurance premiums and qualifying out-of-pocket medical expenses.

 You can set monthly or annual allowances for your employees.
 Once you approve an expense, you simply reimburse your employees on their next paycheck.